An Ultimate Guide to Git and Github

 These are the information attached to commits.

-git init initializes your directory to work with git and makes a local repository. .git folder is made
+initializes your directory to work with git and makes a local repository. .git folder is made (OR)

-git clone http_url This is done if we have an existing git repository.
+This is done if we have an existing git repository and we want to copy its content to a new place.

 git pull origin master

-- Steps to add a file to central Repository:
+Steps to add a file to a remote Repository:

-git commit -a -m "message for commit" -a : commit all files and for files which have been staged earlier need not to be git add once more -a options does that automatically.
+git commit -a -m "message for commit" -a: commit all files and for files that have been staged earlier need not to be git add once more -a option does that automatically.

 git push origin master -> pushes your files to github master branch git push origin anyOtherBranch -> pushes any other branch to github. git log ; to see all your commits